1952 Virginia Cavaliers football team

 The 1952 Virginia Cavaliers football team represented the University of Virginia during the 1952 college football season.
 The Cavaliers were led by seventh-year head coach Art Guepe and played their home games at Scott Stadium in Charlottesville, Virginia.
 They finished with 8 wins for the third consecutive year, but were not invited to a bowl game.
 After the season, Guepe left Virginia to accept the head coaching position at Vanderbilt.
-He had a record of 47–17–2 at Virginia, and his winning percentage of .727 remains the highest among Virginia head coaches that coached more than one year.
+He had a record of 47–17–2 at Virginia, and his winning percentage of .727 remains the highest among Virginia head coaches who coached more than one year.